 At Canify Clinics, we do our best to explain what it means to be a medical cannabis patient in straightforward terms.
-Below you will find general recommendations on how to take cannabis as medicine.
-Please remember, however, that your doctor's instructions should always take precedence.

 If you have any further questions, please contact our support team.

 Here we will help you understand your medical cannabis product.
 Labels, concentration information, ratios, and dosing can be hard to navigate.

 A medical cannabis product can be labelled based on concentrations of cannabinoids (THC and CBD), which are the main active substances in the medicine.
 ‘Concentration’ means the content of THC and/or CBD per weight or volume of the whole product.
 The concentration can be given in milligrams per millilitre (mg/ml), milligrams per gram (mg/g) or percentages (%).

 The concentration of THC and CBD in cannabis flowers is given as percentage (%) or mg per g of flower.

 Sample concentration expressed as a % in 1 gram (1000 mg) of flower:

 - 15% THC = (15/100) * 1000 mg = 150 mg of THC in 1 gram of flower

 10% CBD = (10/100) * 1000 mg = 100 mg of CBD in 1 gram of flower

 Conversion of concentration expressed as % for flowers